 Concentration of wealth and power - like many foundations in the United States partially identified below - promote campaigns and interventions, the results of which they know are being exponentially undone by growing demand and emissions that are killing millions.
-This is a demand their funders are and have for decades been driving, knowing full well it would undo the good their philanthropy seemed to do.
+This is demand their funders are and have for decades been driving, knowing full well it undid the good their philanthropy seemed to do.
 They are blocking an obvious inversion coming-where charity or investment becomes an increasing obligation to ensure no child is born without debt/savings accounting that offsets their birth, developmental, and emancipatory positionality to ensure perpetual self-determination for all.

-Activists with the Fair Start Movement, as detailed below, had to omit in the employment and public communications (as early as 2003, when the security community began an about face on the climate crisis) facts that would have shown public interest interventions being vastly undone by growth and inequity.
-That made those interventions a benefit to the children of white, wealthy families of a handful of the largest philanthropists in the United States and Europe, at deadly cost to countless children of color.
+Activists with the Fair Start Movement, as detailed below, had to omit (as early as 2003) facts that would have shown public interest interventions being vastly undone by growth and inequity, making those interventions a benefit to the children of white, wealthy families of a handful of the largest philanthropists in the United States and Europe, at deadly cost to countless children of color.